alaa9jo/low_stock_notify/README.md

 - Test in default instance
   - Does SKU work appropriately?
-- Test what happens if there are multiple templates named _Low Stock Automated Report_
+- Test what happens if there are multiple templates named "Low Stock Automated Report"